 The Schengen Visa allows the students from Non-EU countries to come and study in the Netherlands along with the other Schengen countries.
 The Schengen Visa is only valid for 3 months (90) days, and cannot be extended.
 It is typically for the short-term exchange students and the students enrolled in the language courses.

 You also need to provide proof that you have enough money to live in the Netherlands for the full duration of the course, which works out to around 870 Euros per month.

 Netherlands visa application fees are €250, which roughly converts to 21350 Indian Rupee.

 Once the Netherlands visa application has been made, it goes into processing.
 The visa processing time can take anywhere between one to three months, so it is recommended that you get your Netherlands visa form at least six months in advance.

 The visa process in the Netherlands is different for EU students and international students.
 EU students do not have any Netherlands visa requirements.
 However, for international students, visa applications need to be made.

-MVV Netherlands is a long stay entry visa, while VVR is the residence permit to stay in Netherlands.
+MVV Netherlands is a long stay entry visa, while VVR is the residence permit to stay in the Netherlands.

 Hence, they need to acquire a student visa or education visa, the VVR.
 Students need to apply for either the VVR or a Residence Permit.
 However, to make the student’s life easier, the hosting university also applies for the VVR.